susarlasushant/LeetCode-solutions/README.md

 # LeetCode-solutions
 Solutions to Leetcode problems

-This repository contains the problems and my solutions to those problems in Java.
+This repository contains the problems and my solutions to those problems in Java or C#.